 In the U.S. great deal of attention is paid to this very subject.
 The first laws concerning usury in the USA appeared in 1965 and they have been updated and restricted since.
-At the present moment there is a number of states that has set usury cap on payday loans and lenders operating there has to comply with it.
+At the present moment, there is a number of states that have set usury cap on payday loans and lenders operating there has to comply with it.

-The discussion around payday loans and high interest rates has become much more heated than before.
-For the last several years more states have taken a more restrictive (and even prohibitive) approach in the attempt to bring a better order to the industry and introduce clear and straightforward regulations.
+The discussion around payday loans and high-interest rates has become much more heated than before.
+For the last several years more states have taken a more restrictive (and even prohibitive) approach in the attempt to bring better order to the industry and introduce clear and straightforward regulations.

 - At the present moment interest rates on payday loans are capped at 36% and this regulation is supported by 14 states and the District of Columbia.

 - Besides, not a single new state has authorized high-cost payday lenders since 2005.